DavidVillanuevaa/Assignment_3_ARP/README.md

 <img title="Server execution" src="./out/Client.png"/>

+The aditional features for changing the modality during execution without exiting the program, and disconectiong and reconecting to a different machine have been implemented.
 It is possible to go back to this menu by pressing 'q', and another option could be selected.

 ## Process B